tweag/nickel/examples/simple-contracts/README.md

 # Simple contracts

-This directory contain two examples of simple contrtacts.
+This directory contains two examples of simple contracts.

-The first one, `simple-contract-bool.ncl`, defines simple contracts on booleans and illustrates their use as pre-conditions and post-conditions of a function.
+- `simple-contract-bool.ncl` defines simple contracts on booleans and illustrates the use of contracts as pre-conditions and post-conditions of a function.

-The second one, `simple-contract-div.ncl`, defines simple contracts on numbers and illustrates the application of several contracts to one value.
+- `simple-contract-div.ncl`, defines simple contracts on numbers and illustrates the application of several contracts to one value.
 It is expected to fail, to demonstrate basic error-reporting for contracts.

-For illustrative purpose, those contracts are written as plain custom contracts: functions `Lbl -> Dyn -> Dyn`.
+For illustrative purpose, those contracts are written as plain custom contracts: functions `Label -> Dyn -> Dyn`.
 However, they are just boolean predicates here.
-In this case, you should rather write them more succintly as predicates `Dyn -> Bool` and use `contract.fromPred` to obtain the corresponding contracts.
+In this case, you should rather write them more succinctly as predicates `Dyn -> Bool` and use `std.contract.from_predicate` to obtain the corresponding contracts.

 ## Run